cloud-native-microservices/user-svc-micronaut-ords/README.md

 This service utilizes Micronaut with ORDS to persist users to a `user` table in an Oracle ATP instance.

+To learn more about ORDS, refer to [this blog post](https://blogs.oracle.com/developers/rest-services-now-available-for-oracle-autonomous-database).

 ## Setup